STEM INNOVATION CHALLENGE 2021

 CEWD is pleased to announce the 2021 STEM Innovation Challenge.

-The Who: The Center for Energy Workforce Development (CEWD), its members (You), and your high school education partners come together to help energize the next-generation energy workforce.
-Join the STEM INNOVATION CHALLENGE.
+The Center for Energy Workforce Development (CEWD), energy companies, and high school education partners are joining together to help energize the next-generation energy workforce through the STEM VIRTUAL INNOVATION CHALLENGE!

-- Build student awareness of the many careers in Energy that exist in their backyard
+- Build student awareness of the many careers in energy;

-- Encourage students through mentoring to apply technical knowledge and skills through assessing information, testing hypotheses, and problem-solving
+- Allow students to apply technical knowledge and skills through assessing information, testing hypotheses, and problem solving;

 - October 2020– The 2021 STEM Innovation Challenge is announced.